neuralconfig/r1-api/README.md

 ## CLI Tool

-The SDK includes a command-line interface for common operations:
+The SDK includes a command-line interface for common operations with two modes of operation:

+### Command-Line Mode

+In command-line mode, you execute individual commands directly:

 ```bash
 # List venues